-In the sphere of Corporate and Commercial law, Tsvetelina consulted the China Development Bank in relation to special pledges in Bulgaria and securing loans for EUR 95 million and EUR 48 million; Resalta Bulgaria for a long-term contract ensuring reduced electricity consumption for the amount of EUR 7.5 million; BM Bank of Moscow in relation to enforcement of special pledges and mortgages; as well as on the merger of 9 clinics in Bulgaria, Romania, Poland, etc. She recently assisted Fleet Services on one of the biggest deals for Bulgaria for 2019 – the purchase of Mobiliz Bilgi ve İletişim Teknolojileri Anonymous Şirketi, Turkey (the second biggest GPS company in Turkey).
+In the sphere of Corporate and Commercial law, Tsvetelina consulted the China Development Bank in relation to special pledges in Bulgaria and securing loans for EUR 95 million and EUR 48 million; Resalta Bulgaria for drafting a long-term contract ensuring reduced electricity consumption for the amount of EUR 7.5 million; BM Bank of Moscow in relation to enforcement of special pledges and mortgages; as well as on the mergers and acquisitions of 9 clinics in Bulgaria, Romania, Poland, etc. She recently assisted Fleet Services on one of the biggest deals for Bulgaria for 2019 – the purchase of Mobiliz Bilgi ve İletişim Teknolojileri Anonymous Şirketi, Turkey (the second biggest GPS company in Turkey).

-In the field of Dispute Resolution and Arbitration, Tsvetelina took part in Kornikom’s investment arbitration against the Republic of Serbia before the International Center for Settlement of Investment Disputes in relation to a bilateral investment agreement between Serbia and Bulgaria and a claim for illegal termination of a privatization contract; represented Thales Austria in a public procurement procedure of EUR 32 million for the design and construction of signaling and telecommunications systems, and a European train control system, and advises the Ministry of Agriculture and Food in determining the ownership of real estate properties worth EUR 4 and 5 million.
+In the field of Dispute Resolution and Arbitration, Tsvetelina took part in Kornikom’s investment arbitration against the Republic of Serbia before the International Center for Settlement of Investment Disputes in relation to a bilateral investment agreement between Serbia and Bulgaria and a claim for illegal termination of a privatization contract; represented Thales, Austria in a public procurement procedure for EUR 32 million for the design and construction of signaling and telecommunications systems, and a European train control system, and advises the Ministry of Agriculture, Food and Forestry in determining the ownership of real estate properties worth EUR 4 and 5 million.

-Tsvetelina also focuses on EU law, being a part of a case before the CJEU on a preliminary ruling by the Administrative Court Sofia-city.
-She also represents many international distributors from various industries in cases regarding competition law on the Bulgarian market, etc.
+Tsvetelina also focuses on European Union Law, and she recently advised a client before the CJEU on a preliminary ruling by the Administrative Court Sofia-city.
+She also represents many international distributors from various industries in cases regarding competition law on the Bulgarian market.

-In her everyday work, she consults a number of clients including RECORDATI S.p.A., Experian Bulgaria, Galchev Engineering, Borica, On Clinic JSC, Hill Clinic JSC, Lex.bg JSC, Ciela Production Ltd, Alliance Print Ltd. on various legal issues.
+In her everyday work, Tsvetelina consults a number of clients including RECORDATI S.p.A., Roche Bulgaria, Experian Bulgaria, Galchev Engineering, Borica, On Clinic, Hill Clinic, Lex.bg, Ciela, Alliance Print on various legal issues.

 Tsvetelina is an author of a number of publications:

-- The Bulgaria Chapter of “International comparative legal guide to International Arbitration 2019, 16th Edition: A practical cross-border insight into international arbitration work”, August 2019; International Arbitration_Bulgaria 2019 Gerogiev,Todorov & Co.
+- The Bulgarian Chapter of “International Comparative Legal Guide to International Arbitration 2019“, 16th Edition: A practical cross-border insight into international arbitration work, August 2019; International Arbitration_2019_Bulgaria_Gerogiev,Todorov & Co.

 - The Bulgarian Chapter of „Pharmaceutical Antitrust 2019” for the English legal publication Lexology Getting the Deal Through, June 2019;

-- The Bulgaria Chapter of “International comparative legal guide to International Arbitration 2018, 15th Edition: A practical cross-border insight into international arbitration work”,July 2018; International Arbitration 2018_Bulgaria Georgiev, Todorov & Co.
+- The Bulgarian Chapter of “International Comparative Legal Guide to International Arbitration 2018, 15th Edition: A practical cross-border insight into international arbitration work,July 2018; International Arbitration 2018_Bulgaria Georgiev, Todorov & Co.